Section 3.3 Double-Angle and Half-Angle Formulas

 Subsection 3.3.2 Reducing Powers Formulas

-You may notice that the double-angle formula for cosine expresses a trigonometric function in terms of the square of another trigonometric function.
-By rearranging the terms, we can derive formulas for reducing the powers of sine, cosine, and tangent expressions with even powers to terms involving only cosine.
+The double-angle formula for cosine expresses a trigonometric function in terms of the square of another trigonometric function.
+By rearranging the terms, we can derive formulas for reducing the powers of sine, cosine, and tangent in expressions with even powers to terms involving only cosine.
 These formulas are particularly useful in calculus.

 Definition 3.3.5.
 Formulas for Reducing Powers.